• Skip to primary navigation

 Visa Policies

 For travelers from other countries or those planning longer stays, obtaining a visa may be necessary, especially for stays over 90 days for purposes such as work or study.
-This visa should be obtained from a Korean embassy or consulate before traveling.
+This visa almost always needs to be obtained from a Korean embassy or consulate before traveling.

 Passport pages should have adequate space, as at least 1 blank page is required for entry stamps.